-We have audited the accompanying financial statements of the Lincoln Health Foundation (a non-profit organization, the Foundation), which comprise the statements of assets, liabilities, and net assets-modified cash basis as of September 30, 2017, and the related statements of revenues, expenses and other changes in net assets-modified cash basis and cash flows-modified cash basis for the year then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of the Lincoln Health Foundation Inc. (a non-profit organization, the Foundation), which comprise the statement of assets, liabilities and net assets-modified cash basis as of September 30, 2018, and the related statements of revenues, expenses, and other changes in net assets-modified cash basis, and cash flows-modified cash basis for the year then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+Accordingly, we do not express such an opinion.